OvertonC/nowcasting_the_2022_mpox_outbreak_in_england/README.md

 ### dev (numeric variable)
 The delay between the event occurring and being reported.
 Note that a value of 1 represents occurring on the day of the event (so a delay between 0 and 1 days) and so on.
 ### value (numeric variable)
 The number of events according to that origin and dev pair.
-These values have had 0.001 added as this helped numerical stability with lots of zeroes during early model development.
-This addition of 0.001 is redundant for the current models.
 ### dow_origin (factor variable)
 Day of week for the origin.
 ### dow_dev (factor variable)